Skip to main content

 Pennsylvania Avenue

 Plans are underway for a reimagined Pennsylvania Avenue.
 DC and federal agencies are launching a new effort to replan a famed stretch as a livelier urban corridor.
-Reimagining Pennsylvania Avenue was an objective of the city's five-year "comeback plan" for downtown, and the agencies hope to finish renovations by 2026.
+Reimagining Pennsylvania Avenue is an objective of the city's five-year "comeback plan" for downtown, and the agencies hope to finish renovations by 2027.

 Yards West

 Intended to be the downtown for the Capitol Riverfront neighborhood, Yards West includes plans for 1.8 million square feet of office and 33,000 square feet of waterfront park space.
 Taken with the first phase, the full development encompasses 1.8 million square feet of office, 500,000 square feet of restaurant and retail space, 3,400 residential units and 7.5 acres of public green space.
-Phase II of The Yards has added new tenants including Foxtrot Market.
-Maman, Playa Bowls and Jungle and Loom growing to more than 40 bars, restaurants and retailers.
+Phase II of The Yards has added new tenants including Maman, Playa Bowls and Jungle and Loom.
+In total, the area has grown with more than 40 bars, restaurants and retailers.

 11th Street Bridge Park (Opening 2026)